Here are 10 ways to join granny squares or any crochet pieces!

 Slip Stitch Methods

-Joining your granny squares using the slip stitch is the way to go when you really don’t want to start seaming but you want a small and delicate join.
+Joining your granny squares using the slip stitch is the way to go when you really don’t feel like seaming but want a delicate join.

-If you really don’t like seaming but you would like to join your squares in an invisible way, then, this is the method for you.
+If you really don’t like seaming but would like to join your squares in an invisible way, then, this slip stitch on the back method is right for you.